 To dry the screen after a damp cleaning session, use a relatively fine piece of microfiber cloth, such as the MagicFiber Microfiber Cleaning Cloth.

-- PROTECTIVE: Each pack of MagicFiber comes in their own polybag so that they are always like new and...
+- Quality protection: Each MagicFiber lint free cloth comes in its own polybag so that they are always...

 Please do not confuse a regular microfiber cleaning cloth with a pre-treated one.
 The oily finish or pre-treatment on the fabric is meant to dust wood furniture, not TV screens or other electronic displays.